1This circular provides guidance on the management of parliamentary business after Parliament has been dissolved. The key points are as follows:

 1.2to assist the government in deciding which business will be proposed for reinstatement, departments should advise incoming Ministers of the implications of reinstating or not reinstating particular items of business;

-4To assist with the reinstatement process, departments are expected to advise their Ministers on:
+4To assist with the reinstatement process, departments are expected to advise their Ministers on the:

-4.1the items of parliamentary business within their Minister's portfolio that will lapse on 14 August 2014; and
+4.1items of parliamentary business within their Minister’s portfolio that will lapse on 6 September 2020; and

-Departments may wish to consider including this advice in their briefing for their incoming Ministers.
+Departments may wish to consider including this advice in their briefings for their incoming Ministers.

 6The Standing Orders provide that parliamentary business is resumed at the stage that it had reached in the previous Parliament.
 Departments may wish to note the following timing guidelines:

-6.1select committee reporting dates - select committee final reporting dates on Bills that are reinstated in the 51st Parliament will be addressed by the Business Committee in the new Parliament;
+6.1select committee reporting dates: select committee final reporting dates on Bills that are reinstated in the 53rd Parliament will be addressed by the Business Committee in the new Parliament;

-6.2government responses to select committee reports - government responses to select committee reports that were presented in the previous Parliament, and which are reinstated in the new Parliament, will be due 60 days after the report was presented in the previous Parliament, excluding the days between 14 August 2014 (the day that Parliament is dissolved) and the date of reinstatement.
-The Cabinet Office will liaise with Ministers' offices about the timing of government responses, and will advise on the date of the reinstatement motion when it is known.
+6.2government responses to select committee reports: government responses to select committee reports that were presented in the previous Parliament, and which are reinstated in the new Parliament, will be due 60 days after the report was presented in the previous Parliament, excluding the days between 6 September 2020 (the day that Parliament is dissolved) and the date of reinstatement.
+The Cabinet Office will liaise with Ministers’ offices about the timing of government responses, and will advise on the date of the reinstatement motion when it is known.

 7The interregnum is the period between the dissolution of one Parliament and the opening of the next.
 Ministers and departments need to be aware of the process for managing the publication of reports, the confidentiality of lapsed select committee business, and correspondence with select committees during this period.